Natalie Barnes: Development

-Departure

 In 2000, it was reported that Denise Welch would leave the ITV soap opera at the end of the year as she was expecting a baby in March, but it is believed she had planned to leave the series anyway before learning of her pregnancy.

 Welch said: "I am looking forward to being a mum again and spending some time with my baby and am relishing the prospect of new challenges in my career."

 A Granada spokeswoman said the company had known of her decision "for some time.
-This has given us the opportunity to give a dramatic exit for the character of Natalie Horrocks for the end of the year.
+This has given us the opportunity to give a dramatic exit for the character of Natalie Barnes for the end of the year.
 We wish Denise well both for the birth of her baby and for her future career.
 Natalie's exit will come in December - the month which sees Coronation Street's 40th birthday.
 Viewers have seen her steal Kevin Webster, from his wife Sally, and her own husband Des Barnes was murdered a month after they married last year."